-Unlike the other Colt M.1911 clones, the new Kimber Raptor II stands out with its unique individual look.
-When it was completed, the designer team gave it a nickname Crocodile Dundee Gun.
+Kimber Raptor 2 Review – unlike the other Colt M.1911 clones, the new Kimber Raptor II stands out with its unique individual look.
+When it was completed, the designer team gave it the nickname Crocodile Dundee Gun.
 And not without a reason.
 Instead of checkering, the handle is scaled, Instead of typical ribbed grip surfaces, the slide has a reptilian skin pattern.
-Al these features combined are reminiscent of a prehistoric reptile, so people in “Kimber” decided to name this model Raptor, which is shortened for Velociraptor, a fast and voracious predator.
+All these features combined are reminiscent of a prehistoric reptile, so people in “Kimber” decided to name this model Raptor, which is shortened for Velociraptor, a fast and voracious predator.

 Although “Kimber” is the biggest supplier of M.1911 pistols, Raptor II is not a part of the standard production program.
 It was developed by Kimber Custom Shop.
 This is not the first reptilian model from this company.
-In late 2004, “Kimber” presented Raptor II and Pro Raptor II, M.1011 models with 4 and 5 inch barrels.
-May 2005 saw Grand Raptor II with two-tone finish and 5 inch barrel and Ultra Raptor II, a compact version with a 3 inch barrel.
+In late 2004, “Kimber” presented Raptor II and Pro Raptor II, M.1011 models with 4 and 5-inch barrels.
+May 2005 saw Grand Raptor II with a two-tone finish and 5-inch barrel and Ultra Raptor II, a compact version with a 3-inch barrel.

 Once again, “Kimber” designers showed that an ancient M.1911 design can still be retouched for an outstanding effect.
-Under the hub everything remained the same.
+Under the hub, everything remained the same.
 As with every company that makes legendary Colt M11 reproductions, “Kimber” sticks to the tried and tested construction that has endured for more than 100 years, being constantly improved over time.
-When it comes to the 5 inch barrel .45s, you either love them or you hate them.
-“Kimber” owner claims that Raptor II is a perfect general purpose pistol, with a classic look.
-This company is known for their high quality production standards, which grant high accuracy and reliability.
+When it comes to the 5-inch barrel .45s, you either love them or hate them.
+“Kimber” owner claims that Raptor II is a perfect general-purpose pistol, with a classic look.
+This company is known for its high-quality production standards, which grant high accuracy and reliability.